octokit/plugin-rest-endpoint-methods.js/docs/repos/compareCommits.md

 **Working with large comparisons**

-The response will include a comparison of up to 250 commits.
-If you are working with a larger commit range, you can use the [List commits](https://docs.github.com/rest/reference/repos#list-commits) to enumerate all commits in the range.
+To process a response with a large number of commits, you can use (`per_page` or `page`) to paginate the results.
+When using paging, the list of changed files is only returned with page 1, but includes all changed files for the entire comparison.
+For more information on working with pagination, see "[Traversing with pagination](/rest/guides/traversing-with-pagination)."

-For comparisons with extremely large diffs, you may receive an error response indicating that the diff took too long to generate.
-You can typically resolve this error by using a smaller commit range.
+When calling this API without any paging parameters (`per_page` or `page`), the returned list is limited to 250 commits and the last commit in the list is the most recent of the entire comparison.
+When a paging parameter is specified, the first commit in the returned list of each page is the earliest.

 **Signature verification object**